tasmota/docs/docs/Zigbee.md

 - **Send a command**: send a command to a Zigbee device, ex: turn on a bulb, change its color...
 `ZbSend {"Device":"<device>", "Send":{...}}`

-- **Receive a command**: Zigbee device may send commands to the coordinator. (less frequent).
+- **Receive a command**: Zigbee device may send commands to the coordinator (less frequent).
 Ex: an alarm sensor sends an 'Intruder Alert' command to the coordinator.

 When a command is sent or an attribute is written to a device, the device may or may not acknowledge.
 However it will always report an error if the message is malformed or if some attributes/commands are not supported.